 Spent the 2004-10 seasons at Northwestern University, including the last five as wide receivers coach.
 Johns was running backs coach in 2004 and 2005 and was appointed recruiting coordinator in July of 2006, a position he held until January of 2008, when he assumed the role of passing game coordinator.

 Coached Jeremy Ebert, who collected 2010 first team All-Big Ten honors and was selected in the seventh round of the 2012 NFL Draft by New England.
 He wrapped up the season with a conference-best 73.3 receiving yards per game.

 Ebert tied for fifth on NU's single-season receiving TDs list with eight, ninth on the single-season receptions list with 62 and fourth on the single-season yardage list with 953.

 Second team All-Big Ten honoree Zeke Markshausen (91 receptions, 7.0 per game) ranked second in the Big Ten and 13th in the nation in catches per game in 2009.
 Andrew Brewer tied for second in NU single-season history with nine touchdown catches.
 The 2009 Wildcats ranked first in the Big Ten and 13th nationally in passing offense.

-Eric Peterman, along with Ross Lane, both closed their careers with 2,000-plus receiving yards and rank in Northwestern's top 10 in catches, receiving yards and touchdowns.
+Eric Peterman, along with Ross Lane, both closed their careers with 2,000-plus receiving yards and ranked in Northwestern's top 10 in catches, receiving yards and touchdowns.

 In 2007, Peterman earned a Rivals.com All-Big Ten nod after leading the squad with 66 catches for 744 yards, the seventh-best single-season receptions total in NU lore.
 For the first time in school history, four players finished the year with 45-or-more receptions.